stephaneVercouillieBMID/slate/source/index.html.md

 >
 >## AUTHENTICATION
 >### Do we need a App Client Secret on the OpenID client?

->
->OpenID allows multiple ways for authentication as a Service ProviderWe only support the private\_key\_jwt, with all the SSL requirements exposed via JWKSET, use the corresponding private key to encrypt/sign and decrypt/validate exchanged information.
+OpenID allows multiple ways for authentication as a Service ProviderWe only support the private\_key\_jwt, with all the SSL requirements exposed via JWKSet, use the corresponding private key to encrypt/sign and decrypt/validate exchanged information.
 So other authentication ways such as client_secret (Open ID Connect default method but the less secured one)

+## What does two factor authentication mean?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY3NjY3MjYxLDIwMjkyODM2ODYsMTgzND
-E2MDkyOSwtNDM1NzY2ODQ2LC05NjEyMjcwMzJdfQ==
+eyJoaXN0b3J5IjpbLTEwODA3NjE3MTEsMjAyOTI4MzY4NiwxOD
+M0MTYwOTI5LC00MzU3NjY4NDYsLTk2MTIyNzAzMl19
 -->